gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 In order to compute all the residuals stemming from the training data, the script has to be run twice.
 In the first run setting the argument parser variable part='part 1' and in the second run setting part='part 2' respectively.
 This was required due to limited RAM of the machine running the script.
 For buth runs set the variable dataset='training'.

+Note the graph parameters should not change from the ones saved in the checkpoint in Part 2.

 - Compute testing residuals:
 In order to compute the residuals stemming from the testing data, the script can be run once by setting dataset='testing'.

+# Part 4 -  Assess Model Performance

+In order to assess the model performance, make sure to have the ground truth saved in a specific folder and specify the directory when calling the function:<br/>
+measure_performance( ... ,path_ground_truth=<path to ground truth>.csv)